techgrounds/techgrounds-anj-dtmr/week-5/05_cloud_11.md

 - [ ] What are the difference between VMSS and Availability Set
 - [ ] zijn de networking default settings incompatible met de opdracht?
 Je hebt geen load balancer met defaults.
 Alleen een NIC en geen SSH / http
+- [ ] Why there are 2 ip addresses 1 the same for VMSS and load balancer and one each for the instances?

 [Issue 2:](https://github.com/techgrounds/techgrounds-anj-dtmr/blob/main/00_includes/week-5-includes/az-11-issue2.png) The first day, I could not find the way I could add http port while I was creating the VMSS.
 I took enough sleep and ready myself for another day.
 Please check below how I run through this task smoothly after a good night of sleep.